 “We recycle 39,000 tonnes of PVCu each year.
 Recycling can only be a good thing.
 If you’d like to visit those facilities — and I recommend everyone does – come and have a look for yourself.
 We have mountains of PVCU which could’ve ended up in landfill.”

 Gordon Heron, Head of Business Development at Eurocell, reiterated the invitation to attendees to visit the company’s sites during one of our Q&A sessions.
 “Anyone who wants to come have a look can just get in touch with me or Sean, and we’ll organise a tour of whichever facility suits you best,” he said.
 “We can also take you to our manufacturing facility thereafter.
 It’s an open invite.”

-Learn more about our Thought Leader Partners (Glasgow, North East, Suffolk & Lancashire regional events)
+Learn more about our Thought Leader Partners (for Glasgow, North East, Suffolk & Lancashire 2021 regional events)